GrieferPig/DJ-da-potato/README.md

 What do you expect from a vibe-coded weekend project?

-<sub>* May not work on all songs, including: orchestral, experimental electronic, the one you just made in FL Studio in under 30 minutes and gave up</sub>
+*Note: May not work on all songs, including orchestral, experimental electronic, or the one you just made in FL Studio in under 30 minutes and gave up.

-<sub>** "Smart" is for marketing only; vary by person</sub>
+*Disclaimer: "Smart" is for marketing only; actual results may vary.